helium/HIP/0124-securing-iot-governance-through-staking-rewards.md

     - Post the implementation of decentralized Oracles, this allocation will revert to Oracle rewards, providing veIOT holders with the opportunity to earn rewards by staking to Oracles as specified in HIP-52.

 2. **Existing lockups:**
-   -All existing lockups stay as is.
+    - All existing lockups stay as is.
 Functions for unlocking, locking, choosing decaying/constant, vote weight and unlocking remain the same.

 ## Drawbacks